ranitajana/GreyBEE/README.md

 ## Key Features of GreyBot
 Trending Topic Identification: GreyBot continuously monitors the AI landscape to identify the most trending topics.
 It ensures users are kept up-to-date with the latest developments in artificial intelligence.

 Automated Thread Generation: Every 30 minutes, GreyBot automatically generates and posts a new thread.
 This feature allows users to receive regular updates without needing to actively search for information.

 User Engagement: GreyBot is programmed to respond to user mentions within one minute.
 This quick interaction fosters community engagement and encourages discussions around AI topics.
 Fact-Checking and Summarization: Users can tag GreyBot with #factcheck or #summarise to prompt it to verify facts or summarize content from posts, enhancing the reliability of information shared on the platform.

+Fact-Checking and Summarization: Users can tag GreyBot with #factcheck or #summarise to prompt it to verify facts or summarize content from posts, enhancing the reliability of information shared on the platform.

 ## How to Interact with GreyBot
 To try out GreyBot, users need to sign up for Bluesky and can find it at the profile link provided in the query.
 Tagging @greybot.blusky.social in posts will elicit a response from GreyBot within one minute, making it easy for users to engage with the AI directly.